EricThomson/anaties/readme.md

 - Developed with the support of NIH Bioinformatics, and the Neurobehavioral Core at NIEHS.

 ## To do
-- Replace fft with welch it is *way* better for getting power spectrum.
 - add ax return for plot functions, when possible.
 - add tests to stats module.
 - For freqhist should I guarantee it sums to 1 even when bin widths don't match data limits?
 Probably not.
 Something to think about though.